There is a dark mode button on the bottom right

 A hush befell the scene.
 Those guns were not mere methods of intimidation…they were ready to kill at the behest of their masters.
 Anyone opposing would be silenced.

 Monkey broke the silence and sprinted to the back of the bank.
 I craned my head to catch a better glimpse of what was happening.
-Soon after a little old woman was dragged out, her eyes wailing as she stumbled by his side.
+Soon after a little old woman was dragged out, her eyes fluttering as she stumbled by his side.
 She looked about the room frantically, but everyone averted their eyes when their gazes almost connected.
-With her trembling white hair and shaky legs, she was the picture of a lamb brought to slaughter.
+With her trembling white hair and shaky legs, she was the image of a lamb brought to slaughter.

 One of the armed men shouted out into the empty room, “We have three hostages under gunpoint!
 Twelve more are in the back for the pickings.
 Make the police cars leave now, or else!”